What Is Concrete Resurfacing? The Complete Guide

 Concrete is one of the most widely used construction materials in the world, popular because of its strength, durability, and rugged minimal vibe.
 However, even the toughest surfaces can show signs of wear over time — whether it’s cracking, surface deterioration, discoloration and staining, or general fatigue.

 Fortunately, replacing old concrete with a brand new slab isn’t always necessary.
 Concrete resurfacing provides an effective way to restore and enhance existing concrete without the cost, mess, or downtime of its demolition.
-In this article, we’ll explore what concrete resurfacing involves, how materials like microcement are making it easier, and when it’s the right choice for residential or commercial projects.
+Instead of removing an existing concrete slab, resurfacing systems like microcement create a new finish by bonding a new finish directly to the surface.

 What Is Concrete Resurfacing?